ibm-cloud-docs/solution-tutorials/slack-chatbot-database-watson.md

 ```
 bx service create conversation free eventConversation
 ```
 5. Next, we are going to register actions for {{site.data.keyword.openwhisk_short}} and bind service credentials to those actions.
-Thereafter, one of the actions gets invoked to create a table in Db2 Warehouse.
+Thereafter, one of the actions gets invoked to create a table in {{site.data.keyword.dashdbshort}}.
 By using an action of {{site.data.keyword.openwhisk_short}} we neither need a local Db2 driver nor have to use the browser-based interface to manually create the table.
 To perform the registration and setup, copy each line of the file **setup.sh** and execute it on the command line or just simply invoke the script:
 ```
 sh setup.sh
 ```